danagur1/Motion-Planning-Final-Project/README.md

 Install following python packages: trimesh, PyQt5, rtree, python-fcl

 ## How to run the project?
-the file main contain all the tests for all the samples
+'main' file contain all the tests for all the samples

 You can use any scene file in .obj format.
 Every robot name must start with "robot" and every obstacle name must start with "obstacle".
 Some example scenes are in the scenes directory.